 The AI Transformation Reshaping Insurance

 However, regulatory challenges accompany these innovations.
-The European Union's AI Act includes specific provisions for insurance algorithms, particularly around bias prevention and explainability requirements.
-In the United States, the National Association of Insurance Commissioners issued new guidelines in 2024 requiring insurers to document AI decision-making processes for rate filings.
+The European Union's AI Act includes specific provisions affecting insurance algorithms, particularly around bias prevention and explainability requirements.
+In the United States, state insurance commissioners increasingly scrutinize AI-driven underwriting and claims decisions, requiring insurers to document and explain algorithmic processes.
+Companies that implement AI without considering these regulatory dynamics face significant compliance risks.

 What Insurance Audiences Really Want to Hear